Sylvia Vaughn Thompson

-Sylvia Vaughn Thompson (born June 19, 1935) is an American food writer and chef.
-Thompson has written several cookbooks, including Feasts and Friends: Recipes from a Lifetime (1988), with a foreword by Thompson's godmother M. F. K. Fisher, and The Kitchen Garden Cookbook (1995).
+Sylvia Vaughn Thompson (born Sylvia Vaughn Sheekman; June 19, 1935) is an American writer, principally about cuisine, the garden, and life in her eighties and nineties.
+Thompson has written several cookbooks, including Feasts and Friends: Recipes from a Lifetime (1988)—with a foreword by M. F. K. Fisher—and The Kitchen Garden Cookbook (1995).

 Early life and education

-Thompson was the daughter of film actress Gloria Stuart and playwright Arthur Sheekman.
+The only child of actress and artist Gloria Stuart and screenwriter Arthur Sheekman, Thompson grew up in a nurturing milieu of writers, actors, directors, producers, and artists.
+For four years (1943–1946), the Sheekmans lived at the legendary Garden of Allah, where Sylvia was the rare child in residence.
 She was named after Stuart's character Princess Sylvia in Roman Scandals.
-Thompson grew up in California and Connecticut.
-She attended the Eunice Knight Saunders School and then Bancroft Junior High School in Los Angeles.

-For a time, Thompson's family lived at the Garden of Allah Hotel.
-Neighbors included many film stars and celebrities.
-Thompson's mother was an amateur chef, and Thompson cooked for her parents' many dinner parties.
+Gloria Stuart was widely regarded as brilliantly creative in all she did, and at the age of eight, Sylvia became her mother’s sous-chef for her parents' celebrated dinner parties.

-Thompson attended the University of California, Berkeley and studied abroad at the Sorbonne in Paris.
-She spent a college summer in San Michele di Pagana, Italy, continuing to expand her culinary references.
+Sylvia Sheekman attended the University of California, Berkeley, and in her sophomore year, the Sorbonne in Paris—after which a summer with her parents in San Michele di Pagana, Italy, continued her lessons in superb cooking.

 Career

-Thompson married in the 1950s and moved to New York.
+Marrying in the 1950s, Thompson moved to New York.
 She wrote food articles for Vogue magazine.
 In 1963 she published her first cookbook, Economy Gastronomy.
 The Budget Gourmet followed in 1974.
 The Washington Post stated that Thompson's early cookbooks "made cooking with next to nothing seem a great, swaggering adventure."
 However, her 1977 book Woman’s Day Crockery Cuisine was recalled by the publisher because one of the recipes recommended heating an unopened food tin in a manner that in one case caused it to explode.

 Thompson is credited as a co-writer of her mother's memoirs, I Just Kept Hoping (1999).

 Thompson's Feasts and Friends is part memoir, part cookbook.
 Thompson recounts food experiences at each stage in her life, offering recipes that reflect the various cultures that contributed to her upbringing, including San Joaquin Valley and Russian.
-The book was well received; a reviewer wrote that "few food writers can so casually capture the flavor of place -- and few are as lucky in the places that have come their way to capture: from a Hollywood childhood to Europe on a shoestring to the good life along the California coast."
+The book was well received; a reviewer wrote that "few food writers can so casually capture the flavor of place — and few are as lucky in the places that have come their way to capture: from a Hollywood childhood to Europe on a shoestring to the good life along the California coast."